greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/expand/expand-initialize.html.md

 #### <a id="no163887"></a>To create an input file in interactive mode

-1. Log in on the master host as the user who will run your Greenplum Database system; for example, `gpadmin`.
+1. Log in on the coordinator host as the user who will run your Greenplum Database system; for example, `gpadmin`.
 2. Run `gpexpand`.
 The utility displays messages about how to prepare for an expansion operation, and it prompts you to quit or continue.

     Optionally, specify a hosts file using `-f`.
 For example: